charlesglucas/rca/README.md

-RCA
+RCA++
 ===
 Resolved Component Analysis

-v2.0
+v1.0

 ## Description
-RCA is a PSF modelling python package.
-It enforces several constraints, notably some related to sparsity and spatial structure, to build a spatially-varying PSF model from observed, noisy and possibly undersampled star stamps.
+RCA++ is a PSF modelling python package.
+It is an extension to the RCA method which the documentation can be found [here](https://morganschmitz.github.io/rca/).
+It enforces constraints related to positivity, sparsity and spatial structure to build a spatially-varying PSF model from observed, noisy and possibly undersampled stars and galaxies.
 Some modicum of documentation can be found [here](https://morganschmitz.github.io/rca/) - see also [quick start](#quick-start) below.

 ## Requirements
 The following python packages are required: